 For pesticide notifications visit the New England Weeds Authority.

 Noxious weeds are weedy plant species that are controlled and or managed under state or territory legislation.
-The Noxious Weeds Act1993 prescribes a variety of management options from prohibition of sale and trade to enforced control.
+The Biosecurity Act 2015 prescribes a variety of management options from prohibition of sale and trade to enforced control.
 The legislation regulations may affect all or part of a jurisdiction.
 Weed control is the responsibility of individual states and territories including the legislation.

-For more information visit the New England Weeds Authority.
+For more information visit the New England Weeds Authority website.